PLATFORM

 LEGISLATION

-Free Growing (aka Free-to-Grow) refers to a healthy stand of a commercially valuable species, the growth of which is not impeded by competition from plants, shrubs, or other trees.
+Free Growing Legislation (aka Free-to-Grow) refers to a healthy stand of a commercially valuable species, the growth of which is not impeded by competition from plants, shrubs, or other trees.
 A license holder who reaches free growing is released from any further obligation/liability for that stand.
 This legislation has created an incentive for fast-growing trees (lodgepole pine), increased density (stems per hectare), and permitted the use of fertilizers and herbicides (glyphosate) – all of which are potentially harmful to biodiversity and wildlife.
-This practice is simply a narrow-minded, low-cost solution for an industry intent on maximizing profit.
+This practice represents a short-term, cost-driven solution that fails to consider long-term ecological and cultural impacts.
 Accordingly, short-term profits are usually favoured over the uncertain profits of the future.

 The practice of spraying glyphosate is a perfect example of a flawed policy, as it kills the grasses, leaves, berries, and seeds of plants that First Nations harvest for medicinal and edible purposes, and that many mammals depend upon for their survival.
 Glyphosate also kills bees that pollinate and other critical insects and poses serious risks to wildlife, waterways, and human health in these sprayed areas.

 FRPA was introduced in 2004 to replace the Forest Practices Code.
-FRPA values include biodiversity, cultural heritage, fish/riparian, forage and associated plant communities, recreation, resource features, soils, timber, visual quality, water, and wildlife.
-Unfortunately, the forest industry pays little-to-no attention to most of these values, focusing instead on maximizing timber supply.
+It identifies key forest values including biodiversity, cultural heritage, fish/riparian health, forage and associated plant communities, recreation, resource features, soils, timber, visual quality, water, and wildlife.

 Chief Forester